Skip to main content

 Choline contributes to the maintenance of normal liver function.

-More about choline
+More about Choline

 Chromium

-Chromium contributes to normal macronutrient metabolism.
+Chromium contributes to normal metabolism of macronutrients.

-More about chromium
+More about Chromium

 Docosahexaenoic acid (DHA)